-You are hereby notified that you hav of these occurrences are: e incurred absences or tardies and ar e in danger of vi olating this p olicy.
-The dates ue with this will result in disciplinary action rrences of tardies or absences occur, the Pos. s. - - , acknowledge that I have excessive absection times.
-I will correct this issue by the fol ind that I am aware of the Student Name (Print) Student Signature Date Program Official Name (Print) Program Official Signature Date CPiAH Official Signature Date
+You are hereby notified that you hav of these occurrences are: e incurred absences or tardies and a re in danger of vio plating this policy.
+The dates ue with this will result in disciplinary actio rrences of tardies or absences occur, the F s. • l,potential consequences if this issue o , acknowledge that I have excessive abs continues.
+I will correct this issue by the fo ences or tardies a ollowing actions: nd that I am aware of the Student Name (Print) Student Signature Date Program Official Name (Print) Program Official Signature Date CPiAH Official Name (Print) Date